Creeeeger/dropshipping_Template/README.md

 # dropshipping_Template
-A Template for a dropshipping website made in css and html.
+A Template for a dropshipping website made in css and html and javascript.